copilot-extensions/preview-sdk.js/README.md

 The `requestOptions` argument is optional.
 It can contain:

 - a `token` to authenticate the request to GitHub's API
-- a custom `request` instance to use for the request
+- a custom [octokit `request`](https://github.com/octokit/request.js) instance to use for the request
 - a `cache` to use cached keys

 ```js